Zac Dysert: Arizona Cardinals

 On September 4, 2016, Dysert was signed to the Arizona Cardinals' practice squad.
 On October 3, he was promoted to the Cardinals' active roster.
 He was released by the team on October 10, and re-signed to the practice squad two days later.
 He was promoted to the active roster on December 13.

 On March 7, 2017, Dysert re-signed with the Cardinals.
 On June 2, he was waived by the Cardinals.

 Dallas Cowboys

 On June 5, 2017, Dysert was claimed off waivers by the Dallas Cowboys to replace rookie quarterback Austin Appleby, who was having problems with the center exchanges during practices.

 On July 26, it was reported that Dysert would miss the entire upcoming season, due to a herniated disc he suffered while reaching for a bag.
 He was waived/injured on July 28 and was placed on the injured reserve list on July 31.

-The injury forced the team to sign quarterback Luke McCown on July 28.
+Post-playing career

+Dysert's high school number was formally retired by the school in 2016. returned to Ada after he was released by the Cowboys in 2017.
+He was briefly an assistant football coach at Ada High School.
+Dysert now works as a private quarterback coach in Ohio.